Oncology Training for Social Workers

 - Psychosocial Assessment: Unpacking distress in patients and understanding the impact on families.

-- Distress Management Assessment in Oncology Social Work
+- Distress Management Assessment in Oncology Social Work (Oncology social works role in treating distress in oncology patient.

-- Holding space
+-

 What to Expect: The program offers interactive sessions, combining theoretical insights with practical applications.
 Each session is supported by individual reading materials, access to an extensive literature repository via Google Drive, and a comprehensive resource list for further exploration.
-Hands-on learning focuses on building confidence in oncology social work practices.Â
+Hands-on learning focuses on building confidence in oncology social work practices.

 Course Goals: